 - a.
-Feed troughs/bunks must be kept clean and stale or moldy feed removed.

-- b.
-Automatic feed delivery systems (e.g. grain delivery systems in milking barns or in corrals) must be:
+Feed troughs/bunks or automatic systems must be kept clean; stale or moldy feed must be removed promptly. - b.
+Feeding equipment must be designed, constructed, placed, and maintained so that contamination of the animals' feed is minimized. - 1.
+Automatic feed delivery systems (e.g., grain delivery systems in milking barns or in corrals) must be maintained in good working order.

-- 1. Kept clean;

-- 2. Free of stale feed; and

-- 3. Maintained in good working order.